-GPIO pads, when used as inputs, can be connected to a digital output of another device and report its status, provided that this device has interface levels compatible with the 1.8V CMOS levels of the GPIO.
+GPIO pads, when used as inputs, can be connected to a digital output of another device and report its status, provided this device has interface levels compatible with the 1.8V CMOS levels of the GPIO.

-If the digital output of the device is connected to the GPIO input, the pad has interface levels other than 1.8V CMOS.
+If the digital output of the device is connected with the GPIO input, the pad has interface levels different from the 1.8V CMOS.
 It can be buffered with an open collector transistor with a 10 k Ω pull-up resistor to 1.8V.